planetlabs/planet-client-python/docs/cli/cli-subscriptions.md

 ```

 That will stop the subscription from producing any more results, but it will stay in the system so you can
-continue to list and describe it.
+continue to list and get it.

 ## Subscription Request Conveniences